In the first volume of the Words In Our Beak series, which is pictured below,

 In volume two (pictured below),

-one of the things that Cam does is offer a number of details regarding how other types of weather conditions such as Hurricane (Super Storm) Sandy, Nor'Easters, and heavy snowfall) impact the well being of the avian community.
+one of the things that Cam does is offer a number of details regarding how other types of weather conditions such as a hurricane known as Super Storm Sandy, a few Nor'Easters, and heavy snowfall) impact the well being of the avian community.